 Scenario C: Weekend Hamptons family plus Manhattan day, daily.
 A principal needs a Friday-evening Hamptons run, Saturday-morning return for a Manhattan work block, and a Sunday return to the Hamptons.
 The pattern is a hybrid daily-and-transfer booking: Friday evening as a JFK-or-LGA-bracketed run with a Hamptons leg billed against a multi-hour block, Saturday as a six-to-eight-hour Manhattan day-block, Sunday as a return-and-release.
 Escalade day-rate at Detailed Drivers, 8 hours: $1,000 at the floor, $1,400 at the ceiling.
 The Saturday Manhattan day-block sits cleanly inside the daily-rate envelope; the Friday and Sunday legs are priced against the multi-hour block convention rather than a full daily rate.
 Total weekend: roughly $2,800 at the floor, $4,200 at the ceiling, with the daily-rate envelope keeping the Saturday work block clean inside one expense line.
 The hourly equivalent on the Saturday Manhattan day would land in a similar band but with additional dwell-time exposure during the family lunch block; the daily rate is the right call.

 The pattern across all four scenarios is the same: daily rate beats hourly billing when the day pattern crosses six and a half billable hours, when multi-stop work pushes dwell-time exposure past a metered threshold, or when a recurring or multi-day pattern justifies the discount that the daily-rate envelope makes negotiable.
-The corridor-and-network scenarios extend the pattern: a single-operator corridor or global program reduces both line cost and reconciliation overhead against the equivalent multi-operator stitching.
+The multi-city network scenario extends the pattern: a single-network global program reduces both line cost and reconciliation overhead against the equivalent multi-operator stitching.

 What Buyers Should Look For in Daily Service